-Hey Renee, Hope your first week of school here was enjoyable.
+Hey Renee.
+Hope your first week of school here was enjoyable.
 See you soon.

-Based on what happened Saturday night in Paris, this is a sad world in which we live.
+Based on what happened Saturday night in Paris, this is a sad world in

 Just like 1969 - the Mets won the series from the Orioles.

 17 women on the balcony and I wasn't even home!
 Hope y'all come back soon!